 With options for couples and families, Edison Beach House comes with an outdoor pool, BBQ area, and a garden for relaxing.
 But nothing tops the expansive Atlantic Ocean views from your private patio.
 Being just steps from the white sand, this guesthouse is one of the best places to stay on Fort Myers Beach.

-With a private beachfront location, this hotel offers endless access to Fort Myers Beach.
+With its private beachfront location, this hotel offers endless access to Fort Myers Beach.
 Each room comes with a private balcony, fully equipped kitchenettes, plus free breakfasts.
 Guests can also enjoy the outdoor cooking facilities and pool.
 The J.N.
 Ding Darling National Wildlife Refuge is just a brief drive away.

 Luxury travelers to Fort Myers Beach will enjoy the many amenities Diamond Head Beach Resort has to offer.
 The beachfront location paired with the outdoor pool, fitness center plus beachfront restaurants is hard to top.
 Nearby water sport rentals and golf courses will keep you active when you aren’t enjoying the views from your balcony.

 Downtown Fort Myers

 ✓ Top area to stay in Fort Myers for sightseeing & culture

 If you’re looking to strike a balance between sunny beach days and arts and culture, then Downtown Fort Myers is the place for you.
 On the Caloosahatchee River, the downtown district features many of the best things to do in Fort Myers, plus gardens and heritage estates.

 When you aren’t at the beach, you can explore the museums dedicated to the lives of Henry Ford and Thomas Edison.
 Downtown Fort Myers also provides fantastic shopping with an array of vintage stores and outdoor shopping centers.